Out of the FOG Banner

 If a person's intent is to "beat" you or run right past you - then probably your best reaction is to let them go.
 Narcissists are fighting a war for superiority in their own heads and the sooner they feel superior to you, the sooner they will leave you alone.
 Protect your assets and get yourself out of the fast lane.

-Disappearing is by far the easier of the 2 options - if a provocateur can’t find you they can’t fight with you.
+Disappearing is by far the easier of the two options - if a provocateur can’t find you they can’t fight with you.
 Remove yourself and any assets or treasures you may have from a provocateur - as far as is possible and remove yourself from their company.
-They can’t hit you if you are not there.
-Many people who have had trouble dealing with persistent provocation from a person with a personality disorder have decided to go “No Contact” - where they cut off all forms of personal contact including text, phone and internet correspondence.
+Many people who have had trouble dealing with persistent provocation from a person with a Personality Disorder have decided to go “No Contact” - where they cut off all forms of personal contact including text, phone and internet correspondence.
 Some people also obtain legal restraining orders to protect themselves and their families from a saboteur.

-These are arguments that are used over and over again by abuse victims to justify their position in staying and keeping their children exposed to an abusive environment.
-Most abusers are intelligent enough to already know you probably have these feelings, and are relying on them to sustain their own status quo.
+These are arguments that are used over and over again by abuse victims to justify their position in staying and sometimes for keeping their own children exposed to an abusive environment.
+Most abusers are intelligent enough to know you probably have these feelings, and are relying on them to sustain the status quo.

 • Don't stay in an abusive environment.
 Get yourself and any children away from an abuser.